Shynimol-k/IMPLEMENTATON-OF-CHATBOT-USING-NLP/README.md

 - Extend the chatbot to handle more complex use cases, such as multi-turn conversations.
 - Implement reinforcement learning to improve responses over time.
 - Integrate external APIs for additional functionality.

+## **Usage**
+To run the chatbot application, execute the following command:

+streamlit run app.py
+Once the application is running, you can interact with the chatbot through the web interface.
+Type your message in the input box and press Enter to see the chatbot's response.

+## **Conversation History**
+The chatbot saves the conversation history in a CSV file (chat_log.csv).
+You can view past interactions by selecting the "Conversation History" option in the sidebar.

 ## **Contributing**
 Feel free to fork this repository, submit pull requests, or open issues for any improvements or bug fixes.
 Contributions are welcome!